pershyn/storm-deb-packaging/README.md

 Also it gives the user an opportunity to update to newer version of ZeroMQ (e.g. 2.2.0) without updating to the new version of bindings,

-The 2.1.7 version of ZeroMQ library that is build using this scripts is named libzmq1.
+So, by default the 2.1.7 version of ZeroMQ library that is build using these scripts is named libzmq1.

 Requirements
 ------------